by-jp/www.byjp.me/content/notes/twitter/5481324/index.md

 - imported
 - from-twitter
 ---
-James Wheare speaks\!
-And regardless of the pooey internet connection he pulls off a cool and funny presentation\!
+James Wheare speaks!
+And regardless of the pooey internet connection he pulls off a cool and funny presentation!